jamdominguez/React-Learning_ReactJS/README.md

 }
 export default App;
 ```
-A usefull example for conditional rendering is the login and logout section in a web page:
+A usefull example for conditional rendering is the login and logout section in a web page
 ```js
 import React, { Component } from 'react'